“(Ting’s) work and personality exude excitement and passion… witty and intriguing.”

 He also introduced me to the Lucien Labaudt Gallery where I had my first show in 1970 of paintings mainly done in his class and some working in the corner of my bedroom lined with newspaper, while my infant daughter slept and played among pillows in our bed.

-In the years that followed, Mimi was involved in painting and printmaking—she made etchings, serigraphs and monotypes—while also studying dance.
+This debut exhibition earned her a positive review from by the art critic Thomas Albright in the San Francisco Chronicle.
+In the years since, Mimi continued painting and also became involved printmaking—she made etchings, serigraphs and monotypes—while also trained in dance.
 When her children were of an age where their needs made time for focused studio work more difficult to manage, Mimi explored performance work integrating both static and kinetic elements.
 She completed her MA in painting in 1976.
-In 1981 Mimi became one of four founding members of a modern dance company and also began teaching drawing and design at the college level.
+In 1981 Mimi became one of four founding members of a modern dance company as well as began teaching drawing and design at the college level.

-In 1988, with her children becoming young adults, Mimi began her second migratory arc when she impulsively purchased a one-room house on the mesa in Taos, New Mexico.
-Since then, Mimi has gained continuous inspiration from the ever-changing vistas, uncompromising grandeur and spectacular weather patterns of Taos.
-These forces and images have found their way into her recent work in the forms of her choice of palette, heightened contrasts and sinuous contours.
+In 1988, with her children becoming young adults, Mimi began her second migratory arc when she impulsively purchased a one-room house on the mesa in Taos, New Mexico, initially as a private retreat from studio work, but which evolved into a major work space as she expanded her stays there.
+Mimi has found continuous inspiration from the ever-changing vistas, uncompromising grandeur and spectacular weather patterns of the high desert.
+These forces and images infuse her work in the forms of her choice of palette, heightened contrasts and sinuous contours.

-“I spend everyday working in either of my studios with my dog,” Mimi comments, “and am generally quite happy and grateful.”
+“I work everyday in either of my studios with my dog for company,” Mimi comments, “and am generally quite happy and grateful.”